0100101101011010/food/foodventures/_posts/2019-06-09-what-i-ate-hello-montreal.md

 ## Monday:

-## Thursday: The Special from Wilensky's, Ice Cream from Kem CoBa, and Tasting Menu at Toque! and Poutine from Chez Claudette
+## Thursday: The Special from Wilensky's, Ice Cream from Kem CoBa, Tasting Menu at Toque! and Poutine from Chez Claudette

 ![view from the window of a montreal mile end airbnb](/food/foodventures/images/montreal-airbnb.jpg){:width="60%"}{: .image-right}